lr-m/ESPIR-Crypto-Ticker/README.md

 <img src="https://user-images.githubusercontent.com/47477832/181909269-97a67ce6-c805-4d76-8e40-3429da166fd5.png" width="500">

 ## Installation
-- To use, put the *ST7735_Crypto_Ticker* directory in your Arduino libraries directory
+- To use, put the *ESPIR_Library* directory in your Arduino libraries directory
 - If the display is not properly aligned (edges of pixels with random colour) or the colours are inverted, look at the Display Fix section.
 - If you have used a previous version of this software then you may have issues with the EEPROM storage, to resolve any issues, press '#' during the initial boot screen (with the logo) to completely clear the EEPROM, you will need to re-enter your WiFi credentials

 ### Display Fix (Working on an auto-convert feature for ESPIR Helper)

 There are 2 types of ST7735 screens, black tab and green tab.
 If the display is working, but is misaligned and/or the colours are inverted, you will need to swap which type of screen the sketch is configured with, this involves modification of 2 files:
-- In the Arduino library, ST7735_Crypto_Ticker, the colours.h file needs to be changed from 5:6:5 RGB to 5:6:5 BGR
+- In the Arduino library, *ESPIR_Library*, the *Colours.h* file needs to be changed from 5:6:5 RGB to 5:6:5 BGR
-- In the Arduino sketch itself, change the display initialisation to GREEN_TAB, this will configure the device with the green tab settings
+- In the Arduino sketch itself, change the display initialisation to *GREEN_TAB*, this will configure the device with the green tab settings